acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/programs.md

 [http://www.mozilla-europe.org/fr/](http://www.mozilla-europe.org/fr/).

 Select some text on that page and right-click to activate the context menu.
-You should see a new item labelled "Translate Selection".
+You should see a new item labeled "Translate Selection".
 Select that item and the text you selected should be replaced with its English translation.

 ### Packaging It ###